CoderZonora/Cryptonite_Web/Writeups/CSAW 2024/readme.md

 Firstly,after some thinking the hint "we don't make mistakes in these parts" could be pointing towards the concept of **versioning** in Amazon S3 buckets.

-So we run a script to fetch the version list and then all the older version files as well from the bucket:
+So we run a script to fetch the version list and then all the older version files as well from the bucket using the filenames from the versions file obtained:

 ```
 from subprocess import check_output